Wavelet Analysis of the Besov Regularity of L\'evy White Noises: L evy White Noise: the General Case

-This section is the occasion to synthesized the results and to deduce the general case from the previous ones.
-We consider non-Gaussian L\'evy white noises, the Gaussian white noise having already been treated in Section \ref{sec:Gaussian}.
-We conclude with the proof of Theorem \ref{maintheo:regdecaylimit}.
+This section gives us the opportunity to consolidate the results and to deduce the general case from the previous ones.
+We say that a L\'evy white noise $w$ is \emph{non-Gaussian} if its L\'evy measure is not identically zero.
+In particular, $w$ can have a Gaussian part in the L\'evy-It\^o decomposition (see Proposition \ref{prop:LIdecompo}).
+Proposition~\ref{prop:sparsenoise} characterizes the Besov regularity of non-Gaussian L\'evy white noises, the Gaussian white noise having already been treated in Section \ref{sec:Gaussian}.
+We conclude this section with the proof of Theorem \ref{maintheo:regdecaylimit}.